Lithobase/lithobase_docs/docs/intro.md

 Our full suite of products, comprehensive APIs, users console, and third-party integration products allow for fast, flexible implementation that can help you speed up your go-to-market strategy and rapidly scale to keep pace with today’s market demands.

 ### Who did we build Lithobase for?
+The simple answer?
+If you do anything that is finance based, Lithobase is for you.
+Just to give you a head start, some of them are listed below:
 - Commercial banks
 - Microfinance banks.
 - Fintechs and Neobanks.
 - Retail / Pharmacy stores.

 ## Interesting, so what product can they build with Lithobase?